jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Recoverable Errors with Result/task.md

     }
 ```

-##### Listing 9-8: Chaining method calls after the ? operator
+##### Chaining method calls after the ? operator

 We’ve moved the creation of the new `String` in `s` to the beginning of the function; that part hasn’t changed.
 Instead of creating a variable `f`, we’ve chained the call to `read_to_string` directly onto the result of `File::open("hello.txt")?`.
 We still have a `?` at the end of the `read_to_string` call, and we still return an `Ok` value containing the username in `s` when both `File::open` and `read_to_string` succeed rather than returning errors.
-The functionality is again the same as in Listing 9-6 and Listing 9-7; this is just a different, more ergonomic way to write it.
+The functionality is again the same as in previous examples; this is just a different, more ergonomic way to write it.

-Speaking of different ways to write this function, Listing 9-9 shows that there’s a way to make this even shorter.
+Speaking of different ways to write this function, the code snippet below shows that there’s a way to make this even shorter.

 ```rust
     use std::io;